 Post hair transplant sensations and care

 After surgery, it is normal for your scalp to feel numb in certain areas and sensitive in others.
-We find these abnormal sensations can last a few weeks before returning to normal.
-Sometimes we recommend specific lotions to apply to the scalp to alleviate discomfort especially if patients are feeling pain at night lying on their donor area.
-Most of our patients should be able to return to work after hair transplant within 10 days.
+We find that these abnormal sensations can last a few weeks before returning to normal.
+Sometimes, we recommend specific lotions for the scalp to alleviate discomfort, especially if patients experience pain at night while lying on their donor area.
+Most of our patients can return to work within 10 days after a hair transplant, especially if the unshaven technique has been carried out.

 Book a Consultation at The Treatment Rooms London